willstepp/writings/hunger/hunger.md

 HUNGER by Daniel Stepp

-I.

-Mika was led to the wigwam at the far end of a small hamlet that made up the shaman's area of the village.
-Here there were three wigwams altogether.
-The one on the end was where they took those with life-threatening hunting injuries or for illnesses that had no known cure.
-Mika's father was the shaman of the village and normally would have been performing the ritual tonight but since it was he who was sick the rites were being performed by his pupil Yaholo, a man of middle-age who did not have much gift for the role, but always did his best.
+Mika was led to a tiny mud house at the far end of a hamlet of buildings that made up the healing area of the village.
+The one on the end was where they took those with fatal hunting injuries or for illnesses that had no cure.
+Mika's father was the shaman and would have been performing the ritual tonight if it were not him who was on his deathbed.
+Instead the rites were being performed by his pupil Yaholo, a man of middle-age paunch who did not have much talent for the role but was well-liked anyway because he never pretended to be more than he was.

-From the low position of the moon Mika knew it was early morning and hours before sunrise.
-He was still in a twilight of consciousness from being awoken only moments before but prepared himself for what was to come.
-Already he heard cries of pain from within.
+From the low, crescent-shaped moon in the Eastern sky the boy knew it was morning and yet still hours before the sunrise.
+He walked in a twilight of consciousness from being roused so abruptly only moments before.
-Hearing his father shout with such weakness pained him in a way he could not understand.
-Then there was a scream so loud everyone outside the entrance grasped their chests in reflex.
-He was awake now.

 But his father was no longer there.
 It was only a body.